La Trobe University

 CRICOS: 00115M

-New research is deepening our knowledge of nutrition, and the role that diet and gut health play in regulating mood, aiding mental health and improving lives.
-With these advancements in understanding, the health care industry needs qualified dietitians who can provide care and guidance in clinical and professional environments.
 If you're passionate about healthy eating and well-being, and want to promote better understanding of the benefits of nutrition in diverse communities and settings, La Trobe's Master of Dietetics has been established to reflect the emerging needs of this changing profession.
 La Trobe has a long history of nutrition education, and our new contemporary Master of Dietetics both builds on that history and embraces newfound developments and changing ideologies.
 Our person-centred, socially conscious approach to nutrition science favours the teaching of flexible concepts over dogmatic facts, and aids you in establishing a strong professional approach and individual identity.
+Applying your research skills in diverse practice settings, utilise La Trobe's long-term industry partnerships to gain on-the-ground experience in clinical and community spaces.

 Structure

-To qualify for the award of Master of Dietetics, students must complete a total of 180 credit points across 2 years.
+To qualify for the award of Master of Dietetics, students must complete 195 credit points consisting of: 195 core credit-points

 Standard entry requirements